FantasyNitroGEN/visallo/docs/extension-points/front-end/graphDecorations/index.md

 ## Graph Decorations

-Graph Decorations are additional detail to display around a vertex when displayed in a graph.
+Graph decorations are additional detail to display around a vertex when displayed in a graph.
 These decorations are implemented as [cytoscape.js](http://js.cytoscape.org) nodes inside of compound nodes.
 That allows them to be styled just like vertices using [`org.visallo.graph.style`](../graphStyle) extensions.

 ### Configuration Options